 Once these have been reviewed and completed, the final review process begins, including how it should look according to our customer, and theirs.
 We will review and accept, then send to a printed packaging supplier to review.
 This will come back to us, then to the customer to review once more.
 If they make a change, the printer has to remake the package.

 Managing workflows for your packaging processes can be daunting, but using the tips above can help improve your processes and in turn increase your quality of life.
-Do you have any tips to follow regarding packaging workflows?
-Let's talk about it in the comments section below!

 About David Roberge